 As popular as Whoopie Pies seem to be on the Internet, I hardly ever see them at school events or bake sales.
 We get a lot of cupcakes, brownies and chocolate chip cookies, but Whoopie Pies?
 Nope.

 I guess people perceive them as too much work or forget about them altogether.
 I usually fall into the latter category, but last week was an exception.
-I’d been testing a few different Whoopie Pie recipes and Fuzz needed to take goodies to a Beauty and the Beast cast party.
+I’d been testing a few different Whoopie Pie recipes and Fuzz needed to take goodies to school party.

 I’ll never know if the kids liked them because about 10 minutes after Fuzz set down the bag, the whole thing disappeared (bag and all).
-But I I liked them!
-This recipe will give you a very puffy Whoopie Pie with a high ratio of cake to filling.
-Also, this particular filling is 100% butter.
+But I liked them!
+This recipe gives you very puffy Chocolate Whoopie Pies with a high ratio of cake to filling.
+Also, this particular filling is made with 100% butter.
 Some recipes use shortening in the filling or a mix of butter and shortening.
-I actually like the fillings with a little bit of both, but since shelf-life and stability wasn’t an issue here and I wasn’t worried about the filling melting, I went with the butter recipe.
-That being said, if you ever decided to make a version of Whoopie Pies that calls for shortening, go to a cake decorating store or order yourself some high ratio shortening.
-It’s the type a lot of professional cake decorators and bakers use, and the flavor and texture might remind you of the old school fluffy grocery store cupcake icing.
-But this version just uses butter and has a little regular shortening in the cake (As far as I can tell, hi ratio doesn’t make much of a difference when baked into things).
+I actually like the fillings with a little bit of both, but since shelf-life and stability weren’t issues here, I went with the butter recipe.

 Update: I’ve added some additional photos along with an Irish Cream variation.
 Adding Irish Cream doesn’t do much for the cake part of the cookie, but it tastes pretty good in the filling.